nibezg/H-Lamb-shift-measurement/readme.txt

-These time periods can be used for determining what waveguide calibration file to use for the data analysis
+These time periods can be used for determining what waveguide calibration file to use for the data analysis.

+This is useful later on to map these time periods to a database for easier access to the correct waveguide calibration folder.

 # Separation: 4 cm
 # Starting data set: